-Praised by the Toronto Weekly as “an artist of poetic sensitivity and whole hearted intellect,” Stanford Cheung is a Canadian pianist and writer.
+Praised by the Toronto Weekly as “an artist of poetic sensitivity and whole hearted intellect,” Stanford Cheung is a Canadian pianist and poet.
 Possessing an artistically inimitable and refined style that has been enjoyed on a national and global scale throughout the US, Canada, and Asia, he has performed to great acclaim in many of North America’s finest concert halls including Carnegie Hall’s Zankel Recital Hall and Weill Recital Hall in New York City, Le Petit Trianon Hall in California, The Royal Ontario Museum in Toronto, The Living Arts Centre in Mississauga, and The Salle Tocatta Studio.
 Many of his solo concerts have cumulated in numerous national media broadcasts including OMNI Network, Fairchild Television along with major- printed and digital media.
 His recent engagements include opening the 2016/2017 season at Hammerson Hall with the Mississauga Symphony Orchestra performing Liszt Piano Concerto No.1 under the baton of Denis Mastromonaco, as well as being a guest soloist playing the entire cycle of Joe Hisaishi’s Melodyphony with the OCMS Philharmonic Orchestra.
 This coming fall, Stanford will return for another consecutive season to perform the Yellow River Piano Concerto with the OCMS Philharmonic.

 He has received the Fellowship from the Trinity College of Music London, U.K- the highest professional designation at the postgraduate level conferred by the organization.
 Additionally, he holds distinctions in three licentiate piano performance designations LTCL, LRCM, & LCCM from Trinity College London, U.K and The Royal Conservatory of Music Toronto, and Canada Conservatory of London respectively.
 He also holds two associate performance diplomas ATCL and ARCT from the Trinity College and Royal Conservatory of Music.